josh-cogburn/robinhood-playground/README.md

 # robinhood-playground

-this repo is a Node.js stock scanner with Robinhood integration.
+Node.js stock scanner with Robinhood integration.

 ## online at